Funding and finance

 - Senior Clinical Lectureship

-These awards are part of the HEE/NIHR Integrated Clinical Academic (ICA) Training Programme for non-medical healthcare professionals and available to NMAHPs in the East of England.
+These awards are part of the HEE/NIHR Integrated Clinical Academic Training (IAT) Programme for non-medical healthcare professionals across the east midlands and provide funding and mentoring to frontline staff who wish to pursue an academic career alongside their clinical practice.

 Innovate UK is part of UK Research and Innovation, a non-departmental public body funded by a grant-in-aid from the UK government.
 For more information and to view current open competitions visit their website.